KevinCHiggins/reversion/README.md

 Obvious improvements would be dynamic rather than somewhat static data structures, a channel for error handling, and calling a GUI library (which should be pretty easy with this decoupled design).

-I really enjoyed this introduction to manual memory management and pointer arithmetic.
-I also got a glimpse of some of C's stickier spots like string handling.
 Looking forward to doing some more C game dev someday.

 Thanks for reading!